Home Support during COVID-19

 As we take a whole-person approach we personalise your care and support to best suit your needs complying with the principles of self-directed support.

 The Home Support Service Team is trained to SVQ Health and Social Care Level 3 or above.
 It is regulated by the Care Inspectorate as a ‘floating housing support’ service.
-Following an unannounced inspection In February 2017 the Home Support service was awarded Grade 6 – Excellent for Quality and Support.
+Following our latest unannounced inspection in February 2017 the Home Support service was awarded Grade 6 – Excellent for Quality and Support, and Grade 5 - Very Good for Quality of Staffing.

 How to refer to the Home Support Service